Do B12 Shots for Weight Loss Really Work?

 Are B12 shots for weight loss more effective than oral B12 supplements?

 Typically, yes.
 Because supplements are ingested and absorbed through the digestive tract, they are subject to the acids in the stomach as this is how the human body breaks down food.
 While stomach acid breaks down food, it also diminishes the vitamins and nutrients within the food – allowing the body to only absorb a small amount.
-This is specifically problematic for those who suffer from stomach and gastrointestinal conditions.
+This is especially problematic for those who suffer from stomach and gastrointestinal conditions.

 Considering a B12 Shot for Weight Loss?